-The latest climate science (here and here) supports what millions of people around the world are experiencing daily: the impacts of climate change are hitting harder and faster than expected, posing grave threats to human health and well-being.
-Children, the elderly, and people living in low-income communities are disproportionately affected.
+The latest climate science (here, here, and here) supports what millions of people around the world are experiencing daily: the impacts of climate change are hitting harder and faster than expected, posing grave threats to human health and well-being.
+Children, the elderly, and people living in lower-income communities, primarily communities of color, are disproportionately affected.

 With 9 of 15 global tipping points now active, what we do today can either unleash an inhospitable hothouse Earth or secure a safe climate well into the future.
 As the science and climate reality demand, our only hope for a vibrant, healthy, and equitable future for all is to enact bold climate policies now, not decades from now.

-The Climate Center’s rapid decarbonization campaign translates the urgent need for bold action in the face of worsening impacts, and the groundswell of public support into actual speed and scale greenhouse gas (GHG) emissions reductions.
-This campaign is the vehicle for change commensurate with the crisis.
+The Climate Center’s Climate-Safe California campaign translates the latest science, the urgent need for bold action in the face of worsening impacts, and the groundswell of public support into tangible speed and scale greenhouse gas (GHG) reductions.

-We cannot be content with the progress California has made on climate when everything is at stake.
-The science is clear, as are the solutions.
-Just as we made the problem, we can solve it.
-With your partnership and generosity, we will seize this moment to demonstrate in California, the world’s 5th largest economy, how to enact the bold policies required by science to reverse the climate crisis, create jobs and secure a healthy, vibrant future for all.
+With your partnership and generosity, we will seize this moment to demonstrate in California, the world’s fifth-largest economy, how to enact the bold policies required by science to reverse the climate crisis, create jobs and secure a healthy, vibrant future for all.

 Economic opportunity in the midst of crisis